art-egorov/lovis4u/docs/ExampleDrivenGuide/cmd_guide.md

 ```
 ![f4_hmmscan_p](cmd_guide/img/lovis4u_hmmscan_padloc.png){loading=lazy width="100%"}

 Similarly, you can choose to use DefenseFinder models only with `-dm DefenseFinder`.
-And as we mentioned, in that case annotation of Tin protein is absent.
+As mentioned above, in that case the Tin annotation is absent.

 ```sh
 lovis4u -gff lovis4u_data/guide/gff_files/NC_001895.1.gff --set-category-colour -c A4p2 \